VT-Evia/content-discipline/stage3/activity.md

 # Content Creation (and Management) Activities

+Activities in this stage focus on content creation and not necessarily the production of user-facing deliverables.
+Topic-based content creation is built on a foundation of separating content from presentation, and in some cases the presentation is not in the hands of a content author.

 ## Creating a Structured Website

 Following the **Creating a Content Model** assignment from [Stage 2](../stage2/contentstrategyactivities.md), students can create an HTML-based project to be managed in a GitHub repository and hosted as a website on GitHub Pages.